Exploring the Sustainable Development Goals

 The current goal, put in place in 2013, is by 2030 to have no more than 3% of the world’s population living in extreme poverty—defined as less than $1.90/day.

 In addition to this major goal, there are a number of additional metrics to measure progress out of poverty, including social protection services, equal rights to and improved mobilization of resources, building resilience to extreme events and disaster, and sound policy frameworks.

 For the sake of clarity and brevity, we’ll focus on the broadest goal: eradicating extreme poverty, defined as living on less than $1.90 a day.3

 For us as Americans, that number can feel remarkably vague.
 What does it mean to live on $1.90?
 What does $1.90 buy in other countries?

-A few years ago, I began participating in an exercise called Live Below the Line.
+In 2012, I began participating in an exercise called Live Below the Line.
 Each spring, I spent a week eating and drinking on less than $1.90 a day – scrambling to find food that would provide enough nutrients and energy to get me through my day.
 It was understandably hard and I was constantly longing for the end of the week when I could eat a cheeseburger and return to the grocery store.